List of people who died climbing Mount Everest

-Over 405 people have died attempting to reach—or return from—the summit of Mount Everest which, at 8848.86 m, is Earth's highest mountain and a particularly desirable peak for mountaineers.
-This makes Everest the mountain with the most deaths, although it does not have the highest death rate which is defined as the number of deaths for each person who successfully summits the mountain.
+At least 346 people have died attempting to reach—or return from—the summit of Mount Everest which, at 8848.86 m, is Earth's highest mountain and a particularly desirable peak for mountaineers.
 The most recent years without known deaths on the mountain are 1977, in which only two people reached the summit, and 2020, when permits were suspended by Nepal because of the COVID-19 pandemic.

-Deaths have been attributed to avalanches, falls, serac collapse, exposure, frostbite, or health problems related to conditions on the mountain.
+Deaths have been attributed to hypoxia, avalanches, falls, serac collapse, exposure, frostbite, or health problems related to conditions on the mountain.
 Not all bodies have been located, so details on those deaths are not available.

-Yearly deaths on Mount Everest 1921-2024.
+Yearly deaths on Mount Everest 1921–2024.
 Noting sherpa and non-sherpa deaths.

 The upper reaches of the mountain are in the death zone, a mountaineering term for altitudes above a certain point – around 8000 m, or less than 356 mbar of atmospheric pressure – where the oxygen pressure level is not sufficient to sustain human life.
 Many deaths in high-altitude mountaineering have been caused by the effects of the death zone, either directly (loss of vital functions) or indirectly (unwise decisions made under stress or physical weakening leading to accidents).
 In the death zone, the human body cannot acclimatize, as it uses oxygen faster than it can be replenished.
 An extended stay in the zone without supplementary oxygen will result in deterioration of bodily functions, loss of consciousness, and death.